alberto56/dcycleblog/kubernetes/11-letsencrypt/index.md

     ./scripts/install-cert-manager.sh

-(I get a "Failed to download OpenAPI" error but it seems to work nonetheless.)

 Note that we have not yet generated certificates; we just installed the tools necessary to automate HTTPS access to our environments.
 We'll use these later on.